 Detection: SIGA alerted on the anomalous behavior with multiple alerts from different areas of the process.
-The first anomaly is shown on the SigaGuard dashboard.
+The first anomaly is shown on the SigaGuard dashboardare displayed on the SigaGuard dashboard.

 Attack Process Details: The graph below shows the process trend of the attack.
 The red line represents the detection time.